mrloop/obsidian-ember/README.md

-# Obsidian Ember Plugin
+# Ember Plugin for Obsidian

-This is the monorepo for the Obsidian Ember plugin and preview app.
+This is the monorepo for the Ember plugin for Obsidian and preview app.
 It previews `gjs` code blocks in [Obsidian](https://obsidian.md).

 https://github.com/user-attachments/assets/ee3a1d97-fe3e-4eaa-a4f2-410956ee95bd